 Earlier this morning – and somewhat earlier than expected – Apple launched its App Store for the Mac.
 After using it for a while now, it’s clear that this will be a major shift in how Mac users buy and upgrade their apps.
-There are, however, also some issues with this new app-buying paradigm for the desktop.
+There are, however, also some issues with this new app-buying paradigm for the desktop that Apple still needs to solve.
 Most importantly, developers can’t offer trials for paid apps, a problem that is highlighted by the absence of a return policy.

 It’s been just about a week since Google’s Cr-48 prototype ChromeOS netbook appeared on my doorstep.
 Since then, I’ve been putting it through its paces, including during a short trip to a press event in Detroit, and it’s turned out to be a surprisingly useful machine.

 A Few Words About the Hardware

 I’ve read quite a bit about people’s problems with the current hardware, especially the trackpad.
 I don’t know if I just got lucky, but besides the widely chronicled issues with slow video playback (which I tend to attribute to Flash more than to the hardware itself), the trackpad and everything else on the Cr-48 worked as expected.
 Indeed, while the 3.8 pound Atom-powered netbook is clearly no a speed demon, it’s perfectly adequate for browsing the Web and the speed feels similar to the browsing experience on the iPad.

 Q: Is Living in the Cloud Really an Option Yet?
 A: Kinda